top of page

 Alexa

 Alexa controls the living room lights and the porch light.
-During the winter I use Alexa to warm up the cabin before I arrive.

 Here's what I like and use the most: We have four sconce lights in the living area that are controlled either by Alexa or the switch next to the front door.
 They’re numbered Light 1, Light 2, Light 3, and Light 4 from left to right.

 When all the lights are on, two of them shine right on the TV.
-That's when I say, "Alexa, turn off the corner lights."
-Of course, you can do that manually.
-That's why I installed little pull-chain switches in each of the lights, but why would you want to?
+That's when I say, "Alex, turn off the corner lights."
+(Turns off lights 2 & 3)

 Alexa, turn on the lights.
 (Turns on all the lights)